IBM/cp4ba-client-onboarding-scenario/Step 1 - ADS ML Model.md

 14. Click on `Try it out`

-15. Use the contents of the `Solution Exports/Automation Decision Services/ML/runModel.json` file as the request body
+15. Use the contents of the [runModel.json](/Solution%20Exports/Automation%20Decision%20Services/ML/runModel.json) file as the request body

 16. Update the `{DECISION-ID}` in the json to the `ID` copied before